samedskulj/tic-tac-toe/README.md

 # Deployment

-This site is deployed using GitHub Pages
+This site is deployed using GitHub Pages.
+Check out link above!